How to Start an Apprentice Program from Scratch

 As you screen candidates, be sure to ask about their long-term career goals.
 An apprentice who is only looking for a short-term solution is less likely to stick around and complete the program.
 You should also look for candidates who are a good fit for your company's culture.

-If you're interested in starting an apprentice program, or if you already have one and are looking for ways to streamline the recruiting process, Team Engine can help.
-Grab your risk-free trial to learn more about how Team Engine can grow your future workforce!
+If you're starting an apprenticeship program and want to streamline the recruiting process, Team Engine can help.
+Sign up for a demo to learn more about how Team Engine can help your business attract and train top talent.

 Subscribe to the Team Engine newsletter